-What are photochromics?
+What are photochromic or “adaptive” lenses?
 What is UV radiation and how does it affect the health of your eyes?
 What are Transitions lenses and how do they work?
 This Transitions lenses FAQ compiles some common questions people ask about the revolutionary adaptive lenses that allow you to experience Life well lit.™

 - What are photochromic lenses?

-Photochromic lenses: are lenses that darken when exposed to UV light, such as when you walk outdoors.
+Photochromic or "adaptive" lenses darken when exposed to UV light, such as when you walk outdoors.
 When you are no longer exposed to the effects of UV, (i.e. walk indoors), the lenses return to their clear state.
 Transitions lenses are photochromic lenses that block 100% of harmful UVA and UVB rays.

 - Why is protecting your eyes from harmful UV radiation important?

 Many people routinely take precautions to protect their skin against UV rays: but are unaware of the need to protect their eyes against UV damage.
 Research indicates that long-term, unprotected exposure to the sunlight can lead to age-related conditions such as macular degeneration, cataracts and other eye conditions that can compromise healthy sight.
 Most eyecare professionals now recommend that people protect their eyes against UV exposure at all times – and starting at an early age!